chriswu99aaa/shuaimin_blog/_posts/2024-02-06-Natural-Language-Understanding.md

 * Problem: classify whetehr a premise supports a claim (whether the relationship between them is supported or oppose)
 * Underlying NLU task: span-based relation classification

+In the argument component identification, we need identify whether a span is a premise, claim or none of the above.
+Given the premises and claims, check whether premise support the claim or refuse the claim

 ### Question Answering (Extractive)

 * Given: two pieces of text, a passage and a question
 * Problem: to identify the span of text that answers the question
 * Underlying NLU task: pairwise, span-based identification

+Which detected spans answers the question.
+We detect the spans of interest and verify whether it answers the question

 ### Event Extraction